andrew-d/Hoboken/README.md

 [![Build Status](https://secure.travis-ci.org/andrew-d/Hoboken.png?branch=master)](http://travis-ci.org/andrew-d/Hoboken)

 Hoboken is a Sinatra-like web framework for Python.
 It attempts to make writing simple web applications both easy, but also provide enough power to accomplish more complex things.
+Hoboken officially supports Python 2.6, 2.7, and 3.2 (as these are the platforms on which WebOb is supported).
+Unofficially, the tests pass on Python 3.0.

 Currently, Hoboken is in alpha.
-Ther are plenty of tests, but documentation is sorely lacking, and there are currently no real "examples" of how to use it.
+There are plenty of tests, but documentation is somewhat lacking.
 That said, here's a simple "hello world" application:

     from hoboken import HobokenApplication

     app = HobokenApplication(__name__)

     @app.get("/")
-    def index(request, response):
+    def index():
         return 'Hello world!'

 And here's another application that demonstrates a few more of Hoboken's capabilities: